-This is a face-to-face course but we will use the Virtual Campus/D2L portal at Brazosport College to supplement the course.
+This is a face-to-face course, but we will use the Virtual Campus/D2L portal at Brazosport College to supplement the course.
 The structure of the course will include: lecture, videos, in-class discussions, assignments (quizzes, papers, projects - all on D2L), and readings.
 D2L is open 24/7 so you can work on assignments and because you are not on a fixed schedule it is up to you to develop the discipline and schedule the time to be an active learner in this environment.
 Course material is available in the Content area of the course.
 Assignments (quizzes, papers, projects, etc.) will be "turned in" in D2L - drop box/quiz area.
 You are also responsible to keeping track of your grades and attendance.

 As a college student, you are expected to conduct yourself as a responsible adult.
 This includes, but is not limited to, attending class (see attendance policy), seeking academic help, and addressing any problems you may have directly with your instructors.
 Rights and responsibilities of BC students are outlined in the BC Student Handbook and Calendar.
 A student's enrollment in this class acknowledges he/she intends to learn course material AND integrate and apply the learning skills discussed in this class across their own academic programs in order to become effective and efficient learners.
-Certain behaviors that would impede this process will not be permitted: reading non-course related material, texting (sending or receiving), answering phone calls, listening to music in one or both ears, speaking out of turn, etc. During class, phones should be stored backpacks/bookbags (talk to instructor is you need to have access to your phone during class.)
-If you are unsure of what is appropriate class behavior, please ask.
+Certain behaviors that would impede this process will not be permitted: reading non-course related material, texting (sending or receiving), answering phone calls, listening to music in one or both ears, speaking out of turn, etc. If you are unsure of what is appropriate class behavior, please ask.